PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/vnet/README.md

 #### subnets

-Map of objects describing subnets to create within a virtual network.
+Map of objects describing subnets to manage.

 By the default the described subnets will be created.
 If however `create_subnets` is set to `false` this is just a mapping between the existing subnets and UDRs and NSGs that should be assigned to them.

 List of available attributes of each subnet entry:

 - `name`                            - (`string`, required) name of a subnet.
 - `address_prefixes`                - (`list(string)`, required when `create_subnets = true`) a list of address prefixes within VNET's address space to assign to a created subnet.
 - `network_security_group_key`      - (`string`, optional, defaults to `null`) a key identifying an NSG defined in `network_security_groups` that should be assigned to this subnet.
 - `route_table_key`                 - (`string`, optional, defaults to `null`) a key identifying a Route Table defined in `route_tables` that should be assigned to this subnet.
 - `enable_storage_service_endpoint` - (`bool`, optional, defaults to `false`) a flag that enables `Microsoft.Storage` service endpoint on a subnet.
                                       This is a suggested setting for the management interface when full bootstrapping using an Azure Storage Account is used.

 Example:
 ```hcl